 The white light emitted by the sun or a light bulb consists of a multitude of monochromatic colors, which can be divided into seven main colors:

-The color of an opaque object depends on: a) color (frequency) of the light that it reflects diffusely to the observer's eye b) and color (frequency) of the light incident on it.
+The color of an opaque object depends on: a) color (frequency) of the light that it reflects diffusely to the observer's eye and b) color (frequency) of the light incident on it.

-It is one that reflects all the light beams;
+It is one that reflects all the light beams.

-It is one that absorbs all the light beams;
+It is one that absorbs all the light beams.

 It is one that absorbs all colors except one.
 For example, an object is considered to be red when the red color is reflected and all other colors are absorbed.
-However, consider a red object illuminated by a blue light (frequency in the blue range), in this case, the red object appears to be black, because there is no red light to be reflected by it.
+However, consider a red object illuminated by a blue light (frequency in the blue range).
+In this case, the red object appears to be black, because there is no red light to be reflected by it.

 The color of transparent objects (filters) depends on the color of the light they transmit.
 The green glass (transparent) absorbs all colors but green, which is transmitted.
 For making objects with different colors, pigments are used, which are small grains that, according to their nature, absorb a certain color of light.
-Therefore, pigments subtract, of an composed incident light, a certain color.
+Therefore, pigments subtract a composed incident light, a certain color.
 An object sends to our eyes the colors that their pigments cannot absorb.
 With this, we can "subtract" the color of an object.

 The Subtractive Process of Colored Lights

-It is related to the removal of part of the light falling on an object.
-Which in turn depends on the pigments that are deposited in the body.
+It is related to the removal of part of the light falling on an object, which in turn depends on the pigments that are deposited in the body.